Knowledge Discovery Efficiency (KEDE) and Ashby's Law of Requisite Variety

 Where:

-• O be the set of realized outcomes, representing the possible outcomes that can result from the disturbance-response pairs (D, R).
+- O be the set of realized outcomes, representing the possible outcomes that can result from the disturbance-response pairs (D, R), without any implication of desirability.
+D x R → O is the fixed transition rule of the environment.

-• E be the subset of acceptable outcomes, representing the values / essential-variable states that the system aims to achieve, induced by a valuation mapping v : O → E. E may be as simple as the 2-element set {good, bad}, and is commonly an ordered set.
-Some subset of E can be defined as the “goal”[8].
+- E be the set of values / essential-variable states that the system aims to achieve, induced by a valuation mapping v : O → E. The scale of values in E may be as simple as the 2-element set {good, bad}, and is commonly an ordered set.

 This can be represented as a Table of Outcomes (T) where: